jantzent/crabpack/README.md

       --zip-symlinks            Store symbolic links in the zip archive instead of the linked files.
       --no-zip-64               Disable ZIP64 extensions.
+      --skip-editable           Continue packing even if editable packages are detected.
       --exclude <PATTERN>       Exclude files matching this pattern (can be repeated).
       --include <PATTERN>       Re-add excluded files matching this pattern.